 The Hindi TV series Jee Karda is now streaming on Amazon Prime Video.
 It is directed by Arunima Sharma and stars Tamannaah, Aashim Gulati, Suhail Nayyar, Anya Singh, Samvedna Suwalka, Rajesh Khattarm Malhar Thakar, Hussain Dalal, Saayan Banerjee.

-- New Indian movies and TV shows on Netflix
+- New Indian movies and shows on Prime Video

 Where can you watch Jee Karda in the UAE?